chenzRG/Fredformer/README.md

 ## Contribution

-Fredformer focuses on addressing the issue of frequency bias in Transformer models for time series forecasting.
+Fredformer focuses on addressing **the issue of frequency bias in Transformer models for time series forecasting.**
 This bias can cause the model to fail to capture mid-to-high-frequency information in the data.
-We have conducted extensive case analyses on this issue and proposed a solution.
+We have __conducted empirical analyses on this issue and proposed a solution in this work.__
 For more details, please refer to our original paper.

 ![Contribution](pics/motivation.png)